zcattacz/PJON_wiki/Home.md

 **[AnalogSampling](https://github.com/gioblu/PJON/tree/master/strategies/AnalogSampling)** | **Medium:** LED/LED and Photodiode

 AnalogSampling is designed to sample digital data using analog readings.
 It can be used to communicate data wirelessly through light.
-It is optimized to use a single LED for both emitting and sensing and so enable bidirectional communication with a single pair of LEDs (visible light, infrared or ultraviolet) or with two pairs of any sort of tuned photo-emitters and photo-receivers.
+It is optimized to use a single LED for both data transmission and reception, enabling bidirectional half-duplex communication with a single pair of LEDs (visible light, infrared or ultraviolet) or with any sort of tuned photo-emitter and photo-receiver pair.

 **[EthernetTCP](https://github.com/gioblu/PJON/tree/master/strategies/EthernetTCP)** | **Medium:** Ethernet port, wired or WiFi